 5. describe how lipids carbohydrates and proteins are metabolized and synthesised

-6. present and discuss metabolism in connection with overweight nutritional intake, training, starvation, diabetes
+6. present and discuss metabolism in connection with overweight nutritional intake, training, starvation, diabetes and cancer

 7. relate symptoms on deficit/surplus/genetic defects to metabolic disturbances at a biochemical level